Are you dreaming of Japan and wondering what to put on your Japan bucket list? We got you covered.

 If you are visiting Japan during the month of April, Miyako Odori is the perfect show to attend to celebrate Spring with the rest of Japan.

 The performance is done by nationally famous geiko and maiko in Kyoto each year.

 The storyline moves through all four seasons, starting with Summer then moving through Autumn, Winter, and ending with Spring.

 The show has six acts, each with a unique feel and sound.
-The singing and music in the background paired with the carefully choreographed dancing transports you to a completely different time.
+The singing and music in the background paired with the carefully choreographed dancing transport you to a completely different time.

 The production is entirely in Japanese.

-You do have the option to purchase an audio guide for an extra fee, but I would recommend going without.
+You do have the option to purchase an audio guide for an extra fee, but I would recommend going without it.
 The performance is so passionate that you won’t have a problem following along.

 Tickets are around $40 USD for a regular seat and $50 for a premium seat.

 For more information about Miyako Odori and to purchase tickets, check out their website.

 While Japan may not be the first destination that comes to mind for skiing, it is an increasingly popular destination for those looking to hit the slopes with a slightly different flavor.